almquistj/adkpitch/PITCHME.md

 ### Caveats

 *NOTE:* The --rm flag is used.
 Docker will discard any changes to the filesystem inside the container.
-Always get a fresh start.
+Always get a clean start.

 ---

 ### What files should be shared between container and host?

-- `/home/adk` - is an anonymous 'Docker volume' to make changes persistent
+- `/home/adk` - is an anonymous 'Docker volume'
 - `/home/<user>` - by default, the user's HOME directory

+allows for persistent changes like IDE settings and build artifacts

 ---